 Writer and director Brooke Goldfinch was an ABC news reporter in her hometown of Sydney when she decided to drop everything and move to New York to pursue her dream of becoming a filmmaker.
 She was a scholarship student in NYU’s prestigious graduate film program at Tisch School of the Arts, where she was taught by Spike Lee, Todd Solondz and many other notable professors.

-Brooke has recently completed her short Outbreak Generation, which was the result of her receiving the Lexus Australia Short Film Fellowship in 2016.
-The film premiered at the 2017 Sydney International Film Festival.
-She is currently in development on several projects, including a television series with Fremantle Media, and Splitters - a feature length dramatic-thriller about a detective who believes she has unearthed a massive conspiracy, but must determine whether the clues she’s uncovered are real, or if the mysterious neurological infection affecting the population has made her lose touch with reality.
+Brooke’s most recent short Outbreak Generation was the result of her receiving the Lexus Australia Short Film Fellowship in 2016, with the film premiering at the 2017 Sydney International Film Festival.
+She is currently in development on several projects, including Splitters - a feature length dramatic-thriller about a detective who believes she has unearthed a massive conspiracy - a television series with Fremantle Media, and Attempts, a dramedy series set in Sydney’s inner west, which examines mental illness and our culture’s inept response to it.